amphoradata/python-sdk/src/sdk/docs/AmphoraeApi.md

 file = 'file_example' # str | The name of the file.

 try:
-    # Get's the attributes of a file.
+    # Gets the attributes of a file.
     api_response = api_instance.amphorae_files_read_file_attributes(id, file)
     pprint(api_response)
 except ApiException as e: